Interview: Shawna Wiggs | Writer: McKenna Kelley | Photographer: Gabriel Burgos | Art Director: Scott Tennant

 NB: But it’s not.

 BB: When you sign on to do a reality show, you have to be OK that you are going to be an open book.
-Some people will like you, some people will hate you, but you have to be authentic, and you have to be true to yourself.
-You definitely have moments you wish the cameras weren’t there, but you can’t just tell them to leave because you’re having hard times or want to be alone.
+Some people will like you; some people will hate you.
+But you have to be authentic, and you have to be true to yourself.
+You definitely have moments when you wish the cameras weren’t there, but you can’t just tell them to leave because you’re having hard times or want to be alone.
 I think those are the things about reality [TV] that I wasn’t expecting.

 NB: We’re on the road over 300 days a year.
 So not only are we doing all these wrestling shows and traveling the world, we’re also filming a reality show, whereas some people are only filming a reality show.
 We come home, and usually I’m going to chill, go to the spa, do my laundry, regroup.
 Instead we have cameras that follow us, and you can’t just sit on the couch.
 We need to be active, and we want to be entertaining, so for us, it’s beyond a full-time job.
 That’s why we give credit to all the female wrestlers with us.
 It’s already tough being a woman wrestler in our industry.
 We’re trying to break all these barriers, and we’ve broken so many already.
 It’s very hard to be accepted in the mainstream as a wrestler already, so I give all the Total Divas [the female WWE stars featured on the Bellas’ previous E! show] so much credit for how hard they’ve worked the last four years.
 It’s truly been an incredible journey.